East Kilbride: Cycling

 Many of the busy roundabouts in East Kilbride feature underpasses which allow pedestrians and cyclists safe access across roads.
 On 19 June 2009, National Cycling Route 756, connecting East Kilbride and Rutherglen with the City Boundary, was opened.
 In November 2007, South Lanarkshire Council published three cycle routes, named the "East Kilbride Cycle Network" which start at the East Kilbride Shopping Centre in the centre of the town and are signposted.
 Route One is route is to Strathaven, via Newlandsmuir; Route Two to St Leonard's Shopping Centre, and Route Three is to Calderglen Country Park.
 Incidentally East Kilbride prior to new town development was a prized health resort, with cycling being a popular pastime there from the late 19th to early 20th centuries.

-Landmarks

-A seated statue of Sir Walter Scott is located at the corner of Old Coach Road and Markethill Road.